gnanendranaidun/Garment-Industry-ML-Solutions/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Support

+For support, please open an issue in the GitHub repository or contact the development team.

+## Acknowledgments

+- Flask framework
+- Plotly for visualizations
+- scikit-learn for ML models
+- Bootstrap for UI components